Congenital CMV infection

 0 images remaining

 Deep white matter hyperintensities, predominantly in the parietal and right temporal lobes.
-These spare the immediate subcortical matter/U-fibres.
+These spare the immediate subcortical matter/U-fibers.
 Dedicated seizure sequences not performed but no gross migrational abnormality.
 Normal posterior fossa.
 Normal midline structures and brainstem.
 No abnormal restricted diffusion.

 Normal CSF configuration.
 Normal expected vascular flow voids.